SKevo18/imdb_projekt_dt_2024/README.md

 FROM staging.name_basics;
 ```

-A spojovaciu tabuľku pre mená a tituly:
+...a spojovaciu tabuľku pre mená a tituly:

 ```sql
 CREATE OR REPLACE TABLE dim_title_names AS